Human–wildlife conflict: History

 Human-wildlife interactions have occurred throughout man's prehistory and recorded history.
 An early form of human-wildlife conflict is the depredation of the ancestors of prehistoric man by a number of predators of the Miocene such as saber-toothed cats, leopards, and spotted hyenas.

 Fossil remains of early hominids show evidence of depredation; the Taung Child, the fossilized skull of a young Australopithecus africanus, is thought to have been killed by an eagle from the distinct marks on its skull and the fossil having been found among egg shells and remains of small animals.

 A Plio-Pleistocene horned crocodile, Crocodylus anthropophagus, whose fossil remains have been recorded from Olduvai Gorge, was the largest predator encountered by prehistoric man, as indicated by hominid specimens preserving crocodile bite marks from these sites.

-Another 12,000 year old example is the buffalo jump cliff sites found in the western United States.
-These sites occurred as a result of humans exploiting an animal's herding behavior and predator-flight instincts.

-The extinction of the passenger pigeon is another example.

 In 2023 alone, over 1.8 million distinct human-wildlife conflicts occurred as animal involved auto accidents on roadways, seen as roadkill.
 Understanding bird strike frequency is important to Aircraft safety engineers.
 Reducing the frequent animal collisions (strikes) from automobiles on roadways are shared concerns of biologists, civil engineers, and automobile safety designers.

 As of 2020, with specific reference to forests, a high density of large ungulates such as deer, can cause severe damage to the vegetation and can threaten regeneration by trampling or browsing small trees, rubbing themselves on trees or stripping tree bark.
 This behavior can have important economic implications and can lead to polarization between forest and wildlife managers.